-The Iberia Parish coast is under a direct threat from Hurricane , which is now a category storm.
-The Iberia Parish President has ordered a mandatory evacuation for the following areas of the Parish:
+FROM: M. Larry Richard, IBERIA PARISH PRESIDENT DATE: The Iberia Parish coast is under a direct threat from Hurricane Iberia Parish President has ordered a mandatory evacuation for storm.
+The

-- All of Iberia Parish South or East of U.S. Highway 90. - The Iberia Parish President also recommends that mobile homes, and homes and businesses in areas prone to flooding evacuate.
+◆-All of Iberia Parish South or East of U.S. Highway 90-

+The Iberia Parish President also recommends that mobile homes, and homes and businesses in areas prone to flooding evacuate.
 Everyone should remember that storm surge flooding can occur long after hurricane force winds have subsided.